deltachat/go-deltachat/README.md

 go get github.com/deltachat/go-deltachat/deltachat
 ```

-## Current version of libdeltachat
-The libdeltachat binary that is distributed with go-deltachat is the C FFI to:

-`deltachat v1.0.0-beta.22`

 ## Usage example
 This library wraps the entire FFI API that deltachat has to offer and can of course be